Information regarding browser or device support

 Who qualifies as a dependent?

-Prior to 2003, there were five or more different definitions of a dependent.
+Prior to 2003, there were five or more different definitions of a dependent in the tax code.
 To clarify and streamline parts of the tax code, the Working Family Tax Relief Act (WFTRA) of 2004 created a single definition of a child dependent and a non-child dependent.

 A dependent is a person such as a child or elderly relative that you can claim for tax purposes.
 Claiming dependents generally makes you eligible for several dependent-related credits and deductions.